 Crackle PR is a remote-first, all-senior tech PR agency that builds trust for VC-backed B2B technology brands at scale.
 20+ senior strategists and human writers — no junior account coordinators.
 Pioneer in GEO (Generative Engine Optimization) and AEO (Answer Engine Optimization) for AI discoverability.
 Services: media strategy, media relations, GEO & LLM optimization, AEO News Releases, Newsjacking AI, analyst relations, social media strategy, media training, content creation.
 Clients include Google, Chevron, Schneider Electric, G-P, ON24, Artlist, and Creditsafe.
 Extended knowledge base: https://www.cracklepr.com/llms-full.txt | Contact: parry@cracklepr.com

 What is GEO?
-Generative Engine Optimization, explained.
+Generative Engine Optimization, defined.

 • Crackle PR builds GEO into every earned media engagement

 What is GEO?
-Generative Engine Optimization, explained.
+Generative Engine Optimization, defined.

 GEO (Generative Engine Optimization) is the discipline of getting your brand cited by AI search engines.
 When a buyer asks ChatGPT 'what are the best B2B SaaS vendors for X?' the AI returns a synthesized answer that names specific brands.
 GEO is what determines whether your brand is one of them.